Personal Information We May Collect

 - Through your browser or device: Certain information is collected by most browsers or automatically through your device, such as your Media Access Control (MAC) address, computer type (Windows or Macintosh), screen resolution, operating system name and version, device manufacturer and model, language, Internet browser type and version and the name and version of the Services you are using.
 We use this information to ensure that the Services function properly.

 - Using cookies: Cookies are pieces of information stored directly on the computer that you are using.
-Cookies allow us to collect information such as browser type, time spent on the Services, pages visited, city, state, region and other anonymous traffic data.
+Cookies allow us to collect information such as browser type, time spent on the Services, pages visited, language preferences, city, state, region and other anonymous traffic data.
 We and our service providers use the information for security purposes, to facilitate navigation, display information more effectively, and to personalize your experience while using the Services, as well as for online tracking purposes.
 We can recognize your computer to assist your use of the Services.
 We also gather statistical information about the usage of the Services in order to continually improve the design and functionality, understand how the Services are used and to assist us with resolving questions regarding the Services.
 Cookies further allow us to select which of our advertisements or offers are most likely to appeal to you and display them while you are on the Services.

 - Using pixel tags and other similar technologies: Pixel tags (also known as web beacons and clear GIFs) may be used in connection with some Services to, among other things, track the actions of users of the Services (including email recipients), measure the success of our marketing campaigns and compile statistics about usage of the Services and response rates.